-In summary: calming meditation is a process that settles the mind, subdues the Five Hindrances, and improves profound concentration.
-When this settled state of mind, which arises through calming meditation and can be sustained for a long period of time it is called jhāna.
-Jhāna can be developed through first, second, and third jhāna to a fourth jhāna.
+In summary, calming meditation is a process that settles the mind, subdues the five hindrances and improves profound concentration.
+When this settled state of mind, which arises through calming meditation can be sustained for a long period of time it is called jhana.
+Jhana can be developed through first, second and third jhana to a fourth jhana.

-Insight meditation is a method of developing wisdom.
+In summary, insight meditation is a method of developing wisdom.
 As our wisdom develops, the unnecessary attachments we have are dropped.
-Irrelevant complications we create in lives are eliminated, and supernatural concepts that rule our lives are recognized as such.
+As our wisdom develops, irrelevant complications we create in lives are eliminated.
+As our wisdom develops, super natural concepts that rule our lives are recognized as such.
 Without these unnecessary complications our vision is cleared to see reality.
-The mind that becomes settled through calming meditation is open to developing wisdom through insight meditation.
+The mind that becomes settled through calming meditation is open to developing wisdom through insight mediation.

-There is a meditation taught by the Buddha that includes both these methods: the mind building samatha and the wisdom building vipassanā.
-That is the satipatṭhāna or establishment of mindfulness.
-In the chapters to come, you will learn how to develop meditation methods found within the establishment of mindfulness.
+There is a meditation taught by the Buddha, which includes both these methods: the mind building samatha and the wisdom building vipassana.
+That is the satipatthana or establishment of mindfulness.
+In the chapters to come, you will learn how to develop meditation methods found within in the establishment of mindfulness.